JBHarvey/UMovie/README.md

 ## Custom IMDB API

 We made a custom IMDB API to get the informations.
 The API source code is located at the following [address](https://github.com/AntoineGagne/imdb-api-request).
 It is also hosted on Heroku at the following [address](http://imdb-api-request.herokuapp.com).
+Unfortunately, IMDB blocks the utilisation of their images on site that are not hosted on their domain to limit the traffic of their website.
+However, locally, the images are not blocked.

 ## Technologies